-2-7 PRIOR TO START-UP
+2-6 PRIOR TO START-UP

 Prior to releasing the oven to production, all safety systems MUST be inspected and tested for function and operation.
-Safeties installed on your LEWCO oven include, but may not be limited to, a High-Limit Temperature Controller and a differential air pressure switch.
+Safeties installed on your LEWCO oven include, but may not be limited to, a High-Limit Temperature Controller, a differential air pressure switch, and high and low gas pressure switches.
 To check operation of a safety circuit, force the input criteria into a failure state and verify the oven reacts correctly.